Table of Contents

 Keeping your resume updated at frequent intervals is a good practice to keep it up-to-date.
-When you stumble across an opening, you have a resume ready to slide in.
-You must tailor your resume to each college/job that you apply for, even if what they’re looking for is the same.
+You have a resume ready to slide in when you stumble across an opening.
+You must tailor your resume to each college/job you apply for, even if they’re looking for the same.
 This way, you are putting what is most important to each evaluator.
-Changing terminologies depending on the college/job description also will take you a long way.
+Changing terminologies depending on the college/job description will also take a long way.

 The above stands true if you actually have knowledge and experience in SEO and business writing, as bluffing on your resume regarding your skills to get hired will backfire.

 Focus on your skills and past work experiences that highlight your diverse background, but keep the core focus intact.
 Focus on what is relevant and pick and choose experiences related to it.
 Also, suppose you have worked in a different career domain and are now a fresher in a new career; in that case, it is best to only mention skills relevant to your current experience.